Sunday, 5 July 2020

 Moonee Beach & Ghosties Beach

-Within the national park is a string of beaches, the most popular being Moonee Beach and the adjacent Ghosties Beach.
-A one-way track links the headland to the beach and is an ideal way to spend a sunny winter morning.
+Tucked inside the park is a string of pristine beaches, with Moonee Beach and its immediate neighbour, Ghosties Beach, taking top billing.
+An out-and-back track leads down from the headland straight to the sand—a cracking little walk and an ideal way to spend a bright winter morning.

 Flat Rocks Point